rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

 So as my emeritus appointment approached, a lot of planning went into setting up an edge AI development laboratory at home.
 This turned out to be most timely because the global COVID-19 pandemic started shortly after emeritus conferral, and University research facilities were shut down for nearly three years.

-*The collected AI Lab Notes present structured views of the all the development that occurred in my Edge home lab during the years of Pandemic, quarantine, and subsequent University recovery.*
+*The collected AI Lab Notes present structured views of the all the research and development that took place in my Edge home lab during the years of Pandemic, quarantine, and subsequent University recovery.*

 #### Bubble, Bubble, AI Ferment and Trouble?